-This Clean Eating Vegan Strawberry Mousse is made with only 3 clean ingredients and is ready in less than 10 minutes.
+This plant-based Clean Eating Vegan Strawberry Mousse is a healthy and easy recipe made with only 3 clean, real food ingredients and is ready to enjoy in less than 10 minutes!

 It’s super easy to make and the only preparation you need is to make sure you have a can of full-fat organic coconut milk that has been refrigerated at least overnight.

 This is the very reason I ~always~ keep a can in the back of my refrigerator so I’m ready to go at a moment’s notice!

 Is This Clean Eating Vegan Strawberry Mousse Recipe Healthy?

 Traditional strawberry mousse recipes can contain dairy and refined sugar and even some vegan ones contain soy (tofu).

 Let’s look at a store-bought ingredient list for strawberry mousse: